FDio/csit/PyPI/jumpavg/README.rst

 TODO: Move into separate file?

+0.4.0: Added "unit" and "sbps" parameters so information content
+       is reasonable even if sample values are below one.

 0.3.0: Considerable speedup by avoiding unneeded copy.
 Dataclasses used.
        Mostly API compatible, but repr looks different.